-The tax revenues and the requisitions for school and senior support are budgeted based on the 2023 actual amounts plus any additional information known for 2024.
-The final tax assessment figures for the County have not been determined for 2024 and we are not able to speculate on any potential changes in assessment.
+The tax revenues and the requisitions for school and senior support are budgeted based on the 2024 actual amounts plus any additional information known for 2025.
+The final tax assessment figures for the County have not been determined for 2025 and we are not able to speculate on any potential changes in assessment.

-There is a projected increase in taxable assessment in 2024 as an estimated \$450 million solar project is coming online; whereas, the County budgeted to receive approximately 1/2 of the tax revenues in 2023 with supplemental assessment) Currently, the County is projecting to increase total tax revenues with the increased assessment with the potential of including tax rate reductions.
-These figures will be updated in the 2024 Final Budget when new information becomes available.
+There is a projected increase in taxable assessment in 2025 as an estimated \$250 million in supplementary assessment relating to a large project is coming online; whereas, the County is expecting this wind project to be fully online and commissioned by 2026 with an estimated \$430 million in taxable assessment.
+Currently, the County is projecting to increase total tax revenues with the increased assessment with the potential of including tax rate reductions.
+These figures will be updated in the 2025 Final Budget when new information becomes available.

-The majority of the government transfers for operations relate to the Municipal Sustainability Initiative (MSI) Operating grant, the Canadian Community Building Fund (CCBF - previously known as federal gas tax fund) grant, and the Agricultural Service Board (ASB) grant.
-The MSI Operating, CCBF, and the ASB grant are based on prior year funding allocations.
-In 2024, the MSI is being replaced with the Local Government Fiscal Framework (LGFF); however, the funding details are not available at this time so the grant as been set at the 2022 allocations (as 2023 has a one-time top-up).
+The majority of the government transfers for operations relate to the Government Fiscal Framework (LGFF - which replaced the prior Municipal Sustainability Initiative (MSI) Operating grant in 2024), the Canadian Community Building Fund (CCBF - previously known as federal gas tax fund) grant, and the Agricultural Service Board (ASB) grant.
+The LGFF Operating, CCBF, and the ASB grant are based on prior year funding allocations.

 The investment income is typically based on previous years' interest and dividends received and was historically budgeted very conservatively.
-Starting in 2022, the interest rates have had a significant increase with the increase in the bank's Prime Rate, therefore, with this increase, the County has increased its projections for the 2023 and 2024 based on current locked in investment rates (including multi-year GICs).
+Starting in 2022, the interest rates have had a significant increase with the increase in the bank's Prime Rate, therefore, with this increase, the County has increased its projections for the 2023-2024 based on current locked in investment rates (including multi-year GICs), with slight reduction in 2025 with some specific GIC maturing which had the higher rates.